 Approximately 90% of the population occurs in the south Puget lowlands, predominantly on Joint Base Lewis-McChord.
 The current range-wide population estimate is less than 3,000 birds with approximately 300 of those occurring in Washington.

-For a map reflecting this species' conservation status and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Redlist.
+For maps of range-wide distribution and conservation status of this species, check out NatureServe Explorer and the International Union for Conservation of Nature Redlist.

 Climate vulnerability